-Besides the drum software packages I picked below, I’m aware that there are a ton of other options out there like Steven Slate Drums, Abbey Road Drums, and Battery 4, but I wanted to pick my top 3 favorite drum VST plugins that appeal to me personally.
+Besides the best drum software packages I picked below, I’m aware that there are a ton of other paid options out there like Steven Slate Drums, Abbey Road Drums, and Battery 4, but I wanted to pick my top 3 favorite drum VST plugins that appeal to me personally.

 To give you some context I’m an e-drummer at heart and I also like producing and mixing realistic sounding drum tracks, so if those things appeal to you I think you’ll enjoy what’s on this list as much as I do.

 Here is the best drum software you can buy at the moment: